ahmedazhar05/hospital-management-system/README.md

 # Health+
-_Health+ is a **Hospital Management System** which is an integrated information system for managing all aspects of a hospital’s operations such as medical, billing, administrative and compliance.
-It includes electronic health records, appointment scheduling, and customer billing management.
-Hospitals and healthcare facilities improve the quality of healthcare services, reduce operating costs, and improve the revenue cycle by using such hospital management systems.
-This Hospital Management System typically includes Online Scheduling, Doctor and Patient Portals, Accounting/Billing, Alert Software and Dietary._
+_Health+ is a Hospital Management System which is an integrated information system for managing all aspects of a hospital’s operations such as medical, administrative and compliance.
+It includes electronic health records and appointment scheduling, as well as Online Scheduling, Doctor and Patient Portals, Alert Software and Dietary features.
+By implementing Health+, hospitals and healthcare facilities can improve the quality of healthcare services provided to patients, streamline administrative tasks, and ensure compliance with regulations._
 ___

 ### Features: